 Per-position metrics: parity with Polymarket

-The avg_entry_prob_weighted and positions_closed fields are computed via per-position weighted-average cost basis matching across every fill, split, merge, redemption, and neg-risk conversion in the requested window — the same algorithm Polymarket’s own data-api uses internally.
+Theavg_entry_prob_weighted and positions_closed fields are computed via per-position weighted-average cost basis matching across every fill, split, merge, redemption, and neg-risk conversion in the requested window — the same method used to match Polymarket’s own data-api.

 Validation against data-api.polymarket.com/positions realizedPnl across 30 positions on diverse wallets (standard CTF + neg-risk markets):